XiongChao77/single_exchange_triangular_arbitrage/tools/external_capture.md

 ```

 The report includes sample counts and P50, P95, P99, minimum, and maximum in microseconds.
 This estimates the
-additional observation path cost using real Binance TCP traffic; it is not an exchange RTT or business-processing time.
+additional observation path cost using real Binance TCP traffic.
+It estimates the difference between two observation
+paths and includes capture-host, mirror/TAP, driver, and timestamping effects; it is not a direct one-way propagation
+measurement, exchange RTT, or business-processing time.